C. S. Fondy a.s.: Investigation and its results

-The shareholders of C.S.
-Funds were not content with the loss of their money and made a series of compensation claims.
-In January 2001, a judge of the Municipal Court in Prague Hana Hubáčková adjudged sentences ranging from 5 to 10 years over the four men involved in the billions being stolen from the C.S.
-Funds.
+The shareholders of C. S. Fondy were not content with the loss of their money and made a series of compensation claims.
+In January 2001, a judge of the Municipal Court in Prague Hana Hubáčková adjudged sentences ranging from 5 to 10 years over the four men involved in the billions being stolen from the C. S. Fondy.
 However, in September 2003, a judge of the High Court in Prague Pavel Zelenka returned the case to the Municipal Court with the requirement of evidence completion.
 His main complaint was that the Municipal Court used as evidence Russian interrogation of Trofimov, which the advocates of the defendants were not allowed to participate in.

-In March 2002, the clients of C. S. Funds won the dispute with the Pilsen bank which, as a depository for the funds, was not supposed to carry out the suspicious transaction.
+In March 2002, the clients of C. S. Fondy won the dispute with the Plzeň bank which, as a depository for the funds, was not supposed to carry out the suspicious transaction.

 Since mid 1999, the executives of Crassus company, Petr Müller and Jaromír Florián, were prosecuted because by a few financial transactions they created worthless shares of Poultry Příšovice a.s., which were sold to KosMos, Ltd. for more than a billion CZK.

-At the end of February 2003, an important verdict in the case of C. S. Funds stripping of assets was made.
-Judge of the District Court for Prague 4 Hronová decided that the Treasury must compensate one of the shareholders of the C. S. Funds, Zdeňek Řepka from Hradce Králové, 88k CZK plus the cost of the legal proceedings.
-The verdict meant good news primarily for the other C. S. Funds shareholders.
+At the end of February 2003, an important verdict in the case of C. S. Fondy stripping of assets was made.
+Judge of the District Court for Prague 4 Hronová decided that the Treasury must compensate one of the shareholders of the C. S. Fondy, Zdeňek Řepka from Hradec Králové, 88,000 CZK plus the cost of the legal proceedings.
+The verdict meant good news primarily for the other C. S. Fondy shareholders.
 It was in fact the first ever compensation controversy which the Treasury lost.

-In October 2007, the police suggested to the prosecutors that Pavel Tykač should be accused of the stripping of assets of C.S.
-Funds as well.
+In October 2007, the police suggested to the prosecutors that Pavel Tykač should be accused of the stripping of assets of C. S. Fondy as well.
 Tykač was allowed a retrial in early 2013.
-This was suggested by the Chief Public Prosecutor's Office in Prague in 2012 based on the allegations of businessman Frantisek Bušek (formerly Chobota) and his companions Klaus Schimmelpfennig and Oscar Gerlach that Tykač was responsible for the C. S. Funds stripping of assets.
+This was suggested by the Chief Public Prosecutor's Office in Prague in 2012 based on the allegations of businessman Frantisek Bušek (formerly Chobota) and his companions Klaus Schimmelpfennig and Oscar Gerlach that Tykač was responsible for the C. S. Fondy stripping of assets.
 They submitted the minutes of an alleged meeting in Kufstein, Austria, where they were supposed to be negotiating the division of the stolen money.
 The argument of these people was extremely challenged when the presented minutes of the alleged meeting proved to be clearly forged.
-According to forensic experts, the creator of the minutes, which were supposed to be created in 1997, used Calibri font which was created a few years later (designed in 2003 and expanded for every day use in 2007), which clearly indicates the very antedating of the record.
-They themselves refused to testify either out of fear of being prosecuted, or as witnesses they testified to something else, when according to the evidence the C. S. Funds money ended up in the accounts of persons other than Pavel Tykač.
+According to forensic experts, the creator of the minutes, which were supposed to be created in 1997, used Calibri font which was created a few years later (designed in 2003 and expanded for everyday use in 2007), which clearly indicates the very antedating of the record.
+They themselves refused to testify either out of fear of being prosecuted, or as witnesses they testified to something else, when according to the evidence the C. S. Fondy money ended up in the accounts of persons other than Pavel Tykač.